 Consider the hottest topic in industry today – Smart Manufacturing, or Industry 4.0, sometimes called the Industrial Internet of Things (IIOT).
 Industry 4.0 is just one facet of the global push towards Smart Cities, Smart Homes, and Smart Agriculture.

 Another major topic in industry is robotics and automation.
 Automation means that machines are programmed to perform tasks without human help.
-Basic categories of robots include standalone, “service” robots, like the Roomba.
-Then there are the robotic arms used in factories to pick and place items.
-And lately there are more human-friendly “collaborative” robots that improve human capacity and are safe to work around.
+Some robots are standalone, “service” robots, like the Roomba.
+Robotic arms in factories and warehouses pick and place items to be processed.
+The more human-friendly “collaborative” robots can improve human capacity and are safe to work around.
 Put together, these technologies allow some manufacturing plants to run “lights out,” without any human input for days.

-Robots are already boosting agriculture, both in planting and harvesting fields and in packaging food.
-Soon, farmers will be using Smart Agriculture technology, collecting data in their fields with mobile apps and applying artificial intelligence (AI) software to reduce fertilizer needs and optimize water use.
+Robots are boosting agriculture, both in planting and harvesting fields and in packaging food.
+With Smart Agriculture technology, farmers collect data in their fields with mobile apps applying artificial intelligence (AI) software to reduce fertilizer needs and optimize water use.

-Most science fair projects on the internet seem to focus on basic sciences, like biology and chemistry.
-But in light of the importance of manufacturing to our country, as well as the skills gap we are now experiencing between the available job force and industry requirements, I believe engineering-focused science fair projects centered around Industry 4.0, robotics, automation, and construction may be better choices for building up tomorrow’s workforce.
+Most science fair projects on the internet seem to focus on the basic sciences, like biology and chemistry.
+But in light of the skills gap we are now experiencing between the available job force and manufacturing industry requirements, I believe engineering-focused science fair projects centered around Industry 4.0, robotics, automation, and construction may be better choices for building up tomorrow’s workforce.

 In this projects, students learn how wireless networks work, find dead zones where wireless signals are lost, and determine ways to reduce these zones – important preparation for students who hope to work on Smart Homes, Smart Factories, Smart Cities, or Smart Agriculture.

 2. Robot navigation science fair project